bandiazmi31/simple-web-chat-app/README.md

 ```

 > **Note**
-> You'Il need to sign up to chatengine.io in order to create your own API key!
+> You'Il need to sign up to chatengine.io in order to create your own API key and your Project ID!

 ## Credits